-Dicvover the fascinating prehistory of Mallorca close up in Artà
+Dicvover the fascinating prehistory of Mallorca close up in the cultural capital of Artà

 This weekend (May 26 – May 29), northern Mallorca is themed with ‘prehistoric’ and ‘archaeology’.
 West of Pollença, you can enjoy a great family activity, as the Prehistoric Day of Cala Sant Vicenç is held on Sunday with lots of interesting things to attend.